pascalj/disgo/README.md

 ## Disqus import

-Disqo can import your existing comments from Disqus.
+Disgo can import your existing comments from Disqus.
 Just [export](http://disqus.com/admin/discussions/export/) all comments and execute:

 ```
 $ disgo -import path/to/disqus.xml